ltoniazzi/reduce-llms-for-testing/README.md

 # Reduce LLMs size for testing

 This repo takes an LLM, changes the size of its matrices, and then overfits it to some text.
 This is to get a lightweight version of the same architecture, for testing.
 Current reduced models can be found in [this HF repo](https://huggingface.co/ltoniazzi/reduce-llms-for-testing).

 - Run with:
     ```bash
-    make run HF_REPO=<your hf model repo>
+    make HF_REPO=<your hf model repo>
     ```

 <br>